 Plus, different grains can be used for a personalised taste and dietary requirements.

-However, cooking times may differ depending on the recipe and ingredients used.
+However, cooking times may differ depending on the recipe - and note how ingredients change technique in this white cooking wine vs vinegar comparison.

 For example, some congee recipes with meat or vegetables might need more cooking time.